unform/unform/README.md

 ## Contributing

-Thanks for being interested on making this package better.
+Thank you for being interested on making this package better.
 We encourage everyone to help improving this project with some new features, bug fixes and performance issues.
 Please take a little bit of your time to read our guides, so this process can be faster and easier.

 ### Contribution Guidelines